balderdashy/sails-docs/What-Is-Sails.md

 Sails does a few things other MVC frameworks can't do:

   + Socket.io / Realtime / WebSockets
-    + Sails supports transport agnostic routing, which allows your controllers/policies to automatically handle Socket.io / WebSocket message.
+    + Sails supports transport agnostic routing, which allows your controllers/policies to automatically handle Socket.io / WebSocket messages.
 In the past, you'd have to maintain a separate code base to make that happen.
     + This makes it much easier to add pubsub features, in particular the server-originated or 'comet' notifications you need for realtime apps, realtime analytics dashboards, and multiplayer games.
   + Performance
-    + Node has fantastic performance, and there are lots of resources out there about that
+    + Node has fantastic performance, and there are lots of resources out there to support that claim.
     + Specifically, we've had some great results using 4 EC2 small servers to scale Sails to 10,000 concurrent connections.
     + Built-in support for Redis session store, and Redis MQ for reverse pubsub routing
   + Node.js
-    + Node.js is the fastest-growing, all-javascript solution to <a href="https://www.youtube.com/watch?v=jo_B4LTHi3I">server-side development</a>
+    + Node.js is the fastest-growing, all-javascript solution to <a href="https://www.youtube.com/watch?v=jo_B4LTHi3I">server-side development</a>.
-    + Writing your code in one language on the front-end and back-end means less context-shifting, faster development, and better apps
+    + Writing your code in one language on the front-end and back-end means less context-shifting, faster development, and better apps.
   + Express
-    + Sails' controllers and policies are really just Express middleware
+    + Sails's controllers and policies are really just Express middleware
     + This means your Sails app logic is interoperable with existing Express apps, and vice versa
     + Supports the existing ecosystem of Express middleware
   + REST Blueprints